David-McKenna/udpPacketManager/docs/README_CLI.md

   beamctl command (increasing frequency)

-As a result, you can use mode 100 to form a frequency-major, increasing frequency Stokes I output, or mode 310 to form a time-major, increasing frequency Stokes Q output.
+As a result, you can use mode 100 to form a frequency-major, increasing frequency, Stokes I output, or mode 310 to form a time-major, increasing frequency Stokes Q output.

 #### \*00: "Stokes I"

-- Take the input data, apply (20) and then combine the polarizations to form a 32-bit floating point Stokes I for each frequency sample
+- Take the input data, apply (10, 20 or 30) and then combine the polarisations to form a 32-bit floating point Stokes I for each frequency sample
 - N input files -> 1 output file

 #### \*10: "Stokes Q"

-- Take the input data, apply (20) and then combine the polarizations to form a 32-bit floating point Stokes Q for each frequency sample
+- Take the input data, apply (10, 20 or 30) and then combine the polarisations to form a 32-bit floating point Stokes Q for each frequency sample
 - N input files -> 1 output file

 #### \*20: "Stokes U"

-- Take the input data, apply (20) and then combine the polarizations to form a 32-bit floating point Stokes U for each frequency sample
+- Take the input data, apply (10, 20 or 30) and then combine the polarisations to form a 32-bit floating point Stokes U for each frequency sample
 - N input files -> 1 output file

 #### \*30: "Stokes V"

-- Take the input data, apply (20) and then combine the polarizations to form a 32-bit floating point Stokes V for each frequency sample
+- Take the input data, apply (10, 20 or 30) and then combine the polarisations to form a 32-bit floating point Stokes V for each frequency sample
 - N input files -> 1 output file

 #### \*50: "Stokes Vector"

-- Take the input data, apply (20), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I, Q, U, V) filterbanks for each frequency sample
+- Take the input data, apply (10, 20 or 30), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I, Q, U, V) filterbanks for each frequency sample
 - N input files -> 4 output files

 #### \*60: "Useful Stokes Vector"

-- Take the input data, apply (20), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I,
+- Take the input data, apply (10, 20 or 30), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I,
   V) filterbanks for each frequency sample
 - N input files -> 2 output files